Olamide Zaccheaus Player Prop Bets for NFL Week 12 | Atlanta vs. Jacksonville 11/28/2021

 Season Stats

-- Zaccheaus has 18 receptions (34 targets) for 217 yards and three touchdowns, averaging 21.7 yards per game.
+- Zaccheaus has 217 yards receiving on 18 catches (34 targets) with three touchdowns this season, averaging 21.7 yards per game.

-- Zaccheaus has been the target of 9.4% (34 total) of his team's 363 passing attempts this season.
+- Zaccheaus has been the target of 34 of his team's 363 passing attempts this season, or 9.4% of the target share.

-- Zaccheaus (five red zone targets) has been the recipient of 10.9% of his team's 46 red zone pass attempts.
+- With five targets in the red zone this season, Zaccheaus has been on the receiving end of 10.9% of his team's 46 red zone pass attempts.

-- The Falcons, who rank 28th in the NFL in points scored, have dropped back to pass 61.2% of the time while running the ball 38.8% of the time.
+- The Falcons have run 61.2% passing plays and 38.8% rushing plays this season.
+They rank 28th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Zaccheaus' matchup with the Jaguars.